stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 of Lake's overwrought party.
 Our own first sight of the actual buried entities formed a horrible moment, and sent the imaginations of Pabodie and myself back to some of the shocking primal myths we had read and heard.
-We all agreed that the mere sight and continued presence of the things must have co&ouml;perated with the oppressive polar solitude and daemon mountain wind in driving Lake's party mad.
+We all agreed that the mere sight and continued presence of the things must have coöperated with the oppressive polar solitude and daemon mountain wind in driving Lake's party mad.

   For madness--centring in Gedney as the only possible surviving agent--was